Jumpei Takahashi: 2016–2020 season

 In 2020 season, Takahashi left the team in March with a pain in his right shoulder.
 He pitched in the Western League on September 1, but never had a chance to pitch in the Pacific League.

-2021 season–present
+2021-2023 season

-On April 23, 2021, Takahashi rwon the match against Chiba Lotte Marines for the first time in two years.
+On April 23, 2021, Takahashi won the match against Chiba Lotte Marines for the first time in two years.
 He recorded a 1–1 Win–loss record, a 2 holds, and an ERA of 0.00 in 10 pitches, but ended the season with a broken right hand on May 7.

 In 2022 season, he didn't have a chance to pitch in the first league, partly because he injured his adductor muscle in spring training and was late to the game.

+In 2023 season, he didn't have a chance to pitch in the first league.
+On October 22, the Hawks announced they would release him.

+On December 1, 2023, Takahashi announced that he would retire as an active player.
+He is also scheduled to be on the team's staff starting next season.